karuppiah7890/blog/content/posts/testcontainers-part-2-testcontainers-in-java-for-your-tests-with-junit-5.md

 post :)

 In this post I'll be focussing on some code examples with some sample use cases.
-You can find all the code examples can be found in my [testcontainers-demo GitHub repo](https://github.com/karuppiah7890/testcontainers-demo).
+You can find all the code examples in my [testcontainers-demo GitHub repo](https://github.com/karuppiah7890/testcontainers-demo).
 This post will only focus on Java language and just plain Java.
 I'll cover how to use Testcontainers particularly with Spring Boot framework in another